Massage

 Your feet carry you everywhere and sometimes they just need extra attention.
 Experience the heating properties of Wong To Yick Wood Lock Medicated Oil (camphor, menthol, methyl salicylate and turpine oil) and Tiger Balm to provide extra warmth to your feet, ankles and calves during a relaxing foot massage.
 A hot wet compress will be applied to your feet at the beginning of each session to enhance your overall experience.

-*When you book a massage treatment, please choose this option under 'add-ons' on checkout if you'd like a part of your session to be focussed on feet.
-This add-on is complimentary and will be incorporated into the length of your booked session.
-Book Now.
+*This add-on is complimentary and will be incorporated into the length of your booked session.